kolomiets/tracing-playground/opentelemetry-with-jaeger/README.md

-# Trace context propagation with AWS X-Ray and Lambda
+# Trace context propagation with AWS Distro for OpenTelemetry and Jaeger

 This is a sample project for [Using AWS Distro for OpenTelemetry with Jaeger](TODO) article.